QINJI1/PhD_ProteinCoronaMetabolismPaper/README.md

-# PhD-EC_transport_paper
+# PhD-ProteinCoronaMetabolismPaper

 Runscript.m
 roipoly_multi.m
-  -Scripts used in the paper titled "The pathways for nanoparticle transport across tumour endothelium" to determine the % colocalization of particle signal to probe signal for the intravital data found in the paper
+  -Scripts used in the paper titled "Degraded Nanoparticle Protein Corona Byproducts Contributes to Cancer Cell Biosynthesis" to determine the % colocalization of particle signal to lysosome signal for the confocal data found in the paper